Cindy Crick Is More Than Just An Attorney

 Cindy’s uncommon career path helped her hone the skills and develop the relationships needed to help clients in a comprehensive way.
-After earning a bachelor’s degree from Hollins University in Roanoke, Virginia and a law degree from the University of South Carolina School of Law, she took a job with the Seventh Circuit Solicitor’s Office in Spartanburg, SC.
+After earning a bachelor’s degree from Hollins University in Roanoke, Virginia, and a law degree from the University of South Carolina School of Law, she took a job with the Seventh Circuit Solicitor’s Office in Spartanburg, South Carolina.
 While there, she was chosen to spearhead the Violence Against Women Unit.
 For eight years, she prosecuted domestic violence cases, sexual assaults, homicides, and co-prosecuted a death penalty case.

 In 2010, Cindy made the jump to the federal world and served as Chief of Staff for Representative Trey Gowdy.
 She managed three offices in Greenville, Spartanburg and Washington, D.C., and acted as a liaison between constituents and various federal agencies and Congressional committees.
-In 2020, after sixteen years of public service and a year and a half in private practice, Cindy started her own firm with a focus on Title IX/student conduct issues, investigations, and criminal law.
+In 2020, after sixteen years of public service and a year and a half in private practice, Cindy started her own firm with a focus on Title IX/student conduct issues, investigations and criminal defense.